andytruong/learninglocker/Resources/doc/Learning-Locker-API.md

 - if success is true, the next property is new_lrs(string) which is lrs's id
 - if success is false, the next property is message(string) which is error message

-Referrer: app/test/AduroLrsControllerTest.php for more details
+Referrer: app/test/AduroLrsControllerTest.php, function testCreateLRS() for more details